 The previewed layout remains on your device when you disconnect it.
 When you return to the library, the previewed layout is removed.

-A beta version of the Adobe Content Viewer app is available in the Windows Store.
+A version of the Adobe Content Viewer app is available in the Windows Store.
 In the Windows Store, search for "Adobe Content Viewer."
 This app is available only on devices running Windows 8.1.
+See Building DPS apps for Windows Store.